THE EDUCATIONAL FORUM at

 Explore numerous, proven methods to reach and effectively challenge highly capable children with well-known author and educator Nathan Levy.
 Come away with a variety of new strategies and specific ideas to help learners become better creative and critical thinkers.
 Bring your thinking caps and your funny bones.

-The Heart of EQ: Tools to Empower w/ Dr. Kate Bachtel, (Board President of SENG) Learner, Educator, Equity Activist, SoulSpark Learning
+The Heart of EQ: Tools to Empower w/ Dr. Kate Bachtel, (Board President of SENG) Founder, SoulSpark Learning

 Emotional intelligence – EQ - is inextricably tied to cognition, achievement and well-being.
 Join in this presentation and acquire a variety of evidence-based strategies and tools to cultivate the development of discrete social and emotional skills in gifted learners.
 Learn ways to avoid the pitfalls of perfectionism, develop optimism, engage intrinsic motivation and enhance emotional literacy while growing healthy relationships.
 You will leave empowered with practices to support student social and emotional development in school and at home.